Great vistas, cosy pubs and a pretty market town...

 Late afternoon onwards

-After the walks have finished, there’s ample time to rest your limbs or an amble into Alston for a well-deserved slice of cake or celebratory drink (and why not!) before tonight’s three-course dinner.
+After the walks have finished, there’s ample time to rest your limbs or an amble into Alston for a well-deserved slice of cake or celebratory drink (and why not!) before tonight’s dinner.

 After another 8am breakfast it’s time to pack up our bags and leave the hostel.
 We’ll then split up into two groups and head off on walks in the surrounding area.
 Walk options include: